jlichtig/TechTrove-E-commerce-Analysis/README.md

   - Macbook Air Laptop: $746K
   - 27in 4K gaming monitor: $642K
   - Apple Airpod Headphones: $430K
 - The Laptop product category exhibited the highest average refund rate at approximately **14%**.
-This category also accounted for **50%** of the total refund loss, totaling **$1.1M** in lost sales across 800 refunded orders, representing 15% of the total returned orders.
+This category also accounted for **50%** of the total refund loss, totaling **$1.1M** in lost sales across 800 refunded orders, representing 15% of the total refunded orders.
 - Refund rates fluctuated from year to year, increasing from **5.7%** in 2019 to **9.6%** in 2020, then decreasing to **3.6%** in 2021.

 ## **Loyalty program performance:**